rubyaustralia/roro/2019/07/201907-rorosyd.md

 ![inline](https://www.dropbox.com/s/em44kgz9l4woua5/FluidIntel-Reverse.jpg?dl=1)

 ^
-So, a big thanks firstly to out venue sponsor FluidIntel, who also kindly provide tonight's drinks.
-[Insert FluidIntel elevator pitch]
+So, a big thanks firstly to out venue sponsor FluidIntel.
+At FluidIntel We develop and maintain a fuel management system that protects the lifeblood of trillion dollar industries.
+A huge thank to Sean and everyone for allowing us here tonight and providing the drinks.

 ---
 [.background-color: #3D4A7E]